mirzakazem/ishtirak/README.md

 # before any updates, backup the PDF files, move documents from public-HTML --> /ishtirak.live/kazem/

 # 1.next update
+ 1. search on how can force user to clear cache for one time after update
  1. get tcpdf from cdn
  1. add expiry date to new users
  1. check expired users daily, (after each login)
+ 1. fix the neccessity to zoom out

 # 1.check later
  1. edit receipts to consider regular breaker